Is Morality Improving?

 – Buddha

-The Eightfold Path does not define exactly what behavior is right or wrong, but this has some advantages.
-All too often, religions restrict the thoughts of their followers by defining a long list of acceptable beliefs and behaviors.
-This stifles true spiritual growth rather than setting it free to seek the spiritual guidance so necessary for a spontaneous life in the spirit.
-Indeed, having freedom of thought is one reason Buddhism has survived the test of time.
+The Eightfold Path does not specifically outline which behaviors are right or wrong.
+This has some advantages because defining a long list of acceptable beliefs and behaviors often stifles true spiritual growth rather than setting it free to seek the spiritual guidance so necessary for a spontaneous life in the spirit.
+Indeed, allowing this freedom of thought is one reason Buddhism has survived the test of time.

-Even if we accept Smith’s use of the word wise, we are still left with the task of discriminating between what is wise and what is not because we are working on the premise that wise is good but foolishness is not.
-In all considerations of personal choice, we cannot escape the fact that moral discrimination is necessary and that it is characterized by individual judgment.
+Even if we accept Smith’s use of the word wise, we are still left with the task of discriminating between what is wise and what is not because we are working on the premise that wise is good, but foolishness is not.
+In all our choices, we cannot escape the fact that we are trying to reach the best decision—the right decision.

-Morality is relative, not absolute.
-All moral discernment is a matter of recognizing relative right and wrong.
-At times, we must consider many competing factors and we have to make the best choice in difficult circumstances.
-But we can improve our moral decisions by adhering to the highest values in life.
-And the highest values are always spiritual values (see Four Divine Values).
+At times, the best decision is not always clear.
+All moral discernment becomes a matter of recognizing relative right and wrong.
+At times, we need to consider many competing factors and then make the best choice in difficult circumstances.
+We can, however, improve our moral decisions by adhering to the highest values in life.
+And the highest values are always spiritual values (see Four Divine Values of a Spiritual Life).

-An improved sense of morality is derived not only from our sensitivity to divine values but also from the application of reason and the lessons of experience (wisdom).
-The goal of morality is to instill good behavior in the individual for the good of all members of society.
-It is recognizing that, if we want society and civilization to progress, then we need to work together to solve common problems.
+Morality and ethics define acceptable behaviors for the good of all members of society because, if society and civilization are to work at all, it requires that we work together to solve common problems.
 Overall, the crux of morality is a sense of social duty and living a virtuous life.

 Morality and ethics are firmly linked to notions of fairness.
-This applies to all levels of social interaction.
-We know, for example, that democracy and capitalism have done much to advance civilization and improve everyday lives.
-But democracy is not infallible; it can be better or bad depending on the policies of governments and how much these governments truly represent the people.
+This applies to all levels of social interaction, including politics and economics.
 The most advanced (moral) political and economic systems are those that are fair to all members of society.
 They are ethical.

 Treat not others in ways that you yourself would find hurtful.